ECCC-ASTD-MRD/fortran_examples/README.md

 - example_027.F90 :
 . passing a user defined type to C and receiving a user defined type as the function result

+- example_028.F90 :
+. implementing a Fortran 2023 feature with a macro using the BLOCK ...
+END BLOCK construct

 #### Contributors
 main contributors :
 - Philippe Carphin          (RPN-SI)